avalon-lang/avaloni/docs/source/reference/syntax.rst

     _ -- the compiler will reject the presence of this token outside of a pattern matching expression.

     -[
-    while these are valid indentifiers, there is always the possibility they will collide with an internal indentifier now or in the future.
+    while these are valid identifiers, there is always the possibility they will collide with an internal identifier now or in the future.
     ]-
     __hello__
     __world